Two graduates from 1973, Dr. Esco Hall Jr. and Henry McKelvin

 By Communications Team | Updated February 2021

 In January 2021, the University of Georgia celebrated 60 years of desegregation.
 Two students took the first step to break down barriers and pave the way for those who followed.
 In 1969, Drs.
 Hall and McKelvin became the first black students at the College of Veterinary Medicine, opening doors for generations of students who have followed in their footsteps.
-This month and every month, we celebrate those who blaze new trails and fight for diversity and inclusion here and around the world.
+This month and every month, we celebrate those who blaze new trails and fight for Inclusive Excellence here and around the world.

 The College of Veterinary Medicine accepted its first black students in 1969.
 Esco Hall, Jr. and Henry McKelvin were already acquainted, as they had completed their undergraduate degrees together at what is now Fort Valley University.
 Hailing from small towns in South Georgia (Alamo and Sylvester, respectively), the men were well aware of the sentiments of the era regarding race, but both maintained a solemn dignity regarding prejudice.
 On the topic, Dr. McKelvin explained, “I never had a problem with people, and I never understood the problems with race.
 I’m easy to get along with myself, and if you’re not, I just won’t deal with you.”
 Both men agreed that they saw improvements during their time at UGA.
 In a past interview, Dr. Hall put it simply: “there was still evidence of segregation even though UGA was integrated, but you really didn’t have time to notice because the curriculum was so intense.”